The following is an excerpt from our Guide to California EV Charging Station Permitting Guide. Download it here.

 - Assembly Bill 970: Adds specific binding timelines to the permit review process based on the project size.
 It also clarifies building parking requirements, allowing charging stations to be counted as parking spaces.

 Included with these bills is a mandate to offer an online checklist of items needed to submit a complete EVCS application.
 And while requirements can vary from jurisdiction to jurisdiction, below is a list of the items you’ll most likely to be asked for as part of application.
-But, but sure to check your city or county’s website before submitting your application.
+But, be sure to check your city or county’s website before submitting your application.

 - Applicant name